KrishanBhasin/security-advice/index.md

 ## Slack

 It’s fine to use Slack for coordinating and organizing, but be mindful of the conversations you have there.
-Move private discussions to Signal.
+Move private discussions to Whatsapp.

 ## Wi-Fi